d4nish1234/DataParsingService/README.md

 ## Onboarding

 ### Requirements
-The following app and their version was used to build the application
+The following versions of dependencies were used to work with the application
 - Node: 18.18.0
 - NPM: 10.8.1
 - latest version of Docker